The ELBO of Variational Autoencoders Converges to a Sum of Three Entropies: INTRODUCTION

-The variational lower bound is for all encoder parameters $\Phi$ smaller or equal to the log-likelihood $\LL(\Theta)=\sum_n \log\big(\pT(\xVecN)\big)$ which is defined by the decoder.
-As a tribute to its importance, the variational lower bound is known under different names, including {\em evidence lower bound} \citep[ELBO; e.g.][]{BleiEtAl2017} or variational {\em free energy} \citep[e.g.][]{NealHinton1998}.
-Variational bounds, which are defined through their {\em variational distributions} $\qn_{\Phi}\!(\zVec)$, can usually be optimized more efficiently than the likelihood itself.
-However, the variational bound is (like the likelihood) usually not analytically tractable for VAEs (and for many other models).
-The intractability of the bound for VAEs stems from the first summand (in Eqn.\,\ref{EqnFF} or Eqn.\,\ref{EqnELBO}): Because of (potentially very intricate) DNN non-linearities of standard VAEs, the integrals can not be solved analytically.
-The central research challenge for training VAEs is therefore the development of efficient methods to approximate intractable integrals of variational bounds.
-Indeed, the suggestion of efficient methods to estimate gradients of Eqn.\,(\ref{EqnELBO}) using sampling and reparametrization \citep[][]{KingmaWelling2014,RezendeEtAl2014} has played the key role in the establishment of the field of VAE research.
+While the ELBO has proven to be an exceptionally successful learning objective, it is, like the log-likelihood itself, usually not analytically tractable for VAEs (and neither for many other models).
+The intractability of the bound for VAEs stems from $S_\mathrm{rec}(\Phi,\Theta)$ in \cref{EqnELBO}: Because of (potentially very intricate) DNN non-linearities of standard VAEs, the integrals cannot be solved analytically.
+A central research challenge for training VAEs is therefore the development of efficient methods to approximate intractable integrals of the ELBO.
+Indeed, the suggestion of efficient methods to estimate gradients of \cref{EqnELBO} using sampling and reparametrization \citep[][]{KingmaWelling2014,RezendeEtAl2014} has played the key role in the establishment of the field of VAE research.

-Because of the potentially complex DNNs of VAEs few exact theoretical results may be expected especially in realistic settings, i.e., for real and finite data sets and convergence to local optima.
-Therefore, maybe surprisingly, we here provide an exact result for all standard VAEs: we show that the variational bound is at convergence given by a sum of the entropies of their constituting distributions.
+Because of the potentially complex DNNs deployed in VAEs few exact theoretical results may be expected especially in realistic settings, i.e., for real and finite data sets and convergence to local optima or saddle points.
+Therefore maybe unexpectedly, we here provide an exact analytical result for all standard VAEs.
+Concretely, we show that at convergence the ELBO is given by a sum of the entropies of those distributions defining a VAE.
+In order to make our contribution more precise let us properly define a vanilla Gaussian VAE, which we here term \textbf{VAE--1}. \begin{definition}[VAE--1; VAE with component-wise equivalent decoder variances] Consider a VAE with standard normal prior Let the encoder covariance $\TT_{\Phi}(\xVec)$ be diagonal and let encoder mean $\nuVec_{\Phi}(\xVec)$, covariance $\TT_{\Phi}(\xVec)$, and decoder mean $\muVec_{\Theta}(\zVec)$ be parameterized by DNNs, i.e.,